-The global economy is both smaller and larger than it used to be.
-Smaller because payments systems and providers have made it so much easier to engage in cross-border trade; larger because that ease of doing business is driving economic growth.
+The global economy is more connected and more competitive than ever.
+Cross-border payment systems have made it easier to engage in cross-border ecommerce, and that ease is driving global growth.

-Cross-border payouts are a big part of this global economy, allowing businesses to make monetary disbursements to parties in multiple countries in their local currencies.
-This has opened up all sorts of opportunities, including discovering remote talent and partnering with previously inaccessible businesses.
+Cross-border payouts play a central role in this shift, enabling businesses to disburse funds quickly to recipients in multiple countries and currencies.
+This brings new opportunities, from discovering remote talent to partnering with previously inaccessible businesses.

 What are cross-border payouts?

-• Good for remote workers - cross-border payouts open up your business to a global workforce.
-Whether you discover talent in Albania or Antigua, you can payout in local currencies and in their preferred method, ensuring productive working relationships with remote workers
+- Support a global workforce – whether you discover talent in Albania or Antigua, you can payout in local currencies and preferred methods, building stronger remote teams

 Key components of cross-border payouts